-- Hunger: Could she be hungry?
+- Hunger: Could your child be hungry?
 When was the last time she had something to eat?

 - Fatigue: Did she get enough sleep at night or during nap time?
 Has she had a long day?

-- Attention: Have you spent enough time with her, especially alone?
+- Attention: Have you spent enough time with her, especially one-on-one?

 - Emotions: Could she be going through difficult feelings she’s not able to express?